wp-plugins/work-the-flow-file-upload/README.txt

 `.tbs .panel-heading {background-color: #428bca;}` in your child theme style.css file overrides.

-You may also wish to consider the paid PRO extension for this plugin which provides additional options for template editing. http://wtf-fu.com/download
+You may also wish to consider the paid PRO extension for this plugin which provides template editing, allowing you to define your own layout elements. http://wtf-fu.com/download

 = How do I restrict the number of files that can be uploaded ? =